 The City is focused on minimizing traffic and parking impacts in the new development.
 All design options are being studied and decisions will not be determined until the concept plan is further studied and analyzed.
-Here’s what we’re working on:

-Innovation will play a key role in the future of parking downtown, as the City studies parking management systems that allow for real-time monitoring of available spaces and expanded technology tools for visitors.
+A parking study was performed to determine parking needs of the Phase II project, as well as current parking conditions on North Main Street and First and Main.
+Innovation will play a key role in the future of parking downtown as the City studies parking management systems that allow for real-time monitoring of available spaces and expanded technology tools for visitors.

 The City selected Walker Parking Consultants to perform the downtown Parking Study to evaluate existing and proposed parking needs and make recommendations for the future parking within the Hudson Central Downtown Business District.
 The Study will be completed in the first quarter of 2018.